Road Ride Classifications

 • The Ride(s) in the Calendar will take place, and depending on numbers and preferences there may be additional options.
 The aims are to give everyone the ride they want and to keep each group to a reasonable size.

 • Club Rides aim to be at the coffee stop between 11:00 and 11:30.
-Usually most riders choose to go back to Gloucester after coffee, while the Club Ride itself will stay out for a further ride to a pub for lunch before heading home.
+Usually most riders choose to go back to Gloucester after coffee, while others will stay out for a further ride to a pub for lunch before heading home.

 • The Club Ride will keep together, making sure to regroup at junctions and hilltops.
 Special care will be taken of young riders (see our Young Riders Policy, included on the Membership Application), weaker riders, or newcomers.